What can I do to make sure airlines won’t damage my personal wheelchair?

 Damage to a customer’s wheelchair definitely impacts the bottom line…As you know, the damage to our brand is far more costly than any expense involving the repair of a chair.
 What people think of Delta as a high quality airline is everything.

 In this social media world, an airline’s failure to promptly repair a wheelchair or mobility device could “go viral” in an instant.
-A recent failure of service by United Airlines in Washington, D.C. went viral, which led me to write a response, 3 Takeaways from United Airlines’ Disability Services Failure.
+A service by United Airlines in Washington, D.C. went viral, which led me to write a response, 3 Takeaways from United Airlines’ Disability Services Failure.
 Bad PR negatively affects the bottom line, and airlines (typically) try to prevent such situations from arising.